Add the Following Email Addresses to Your Email Address Book

 You may be able to submit a mitigating circumstance explanation if it was out of your control with proper documentation to waive the debt.
 This is done by filling out Form 21-4138.
 Search for this form on the GI Bill® website.
 The statement you submit must be a situation you were unaware of when you registered for school.
 This must be an unexpected occurrence and MUST BE DOCUMENTED (e.g. a letter from your employer regarding shift change or increased hours, a note from a doctor or medical bill, etc.).
 If the VA accepts your explanation, they may waive your debt.
 If you fail to submit an explanation or if the VA does not accept your explanation, any money you received after the day of the drop for the class or classes will be considered an overpayment.
 Such overpayment is subject to immediate collection or deduction from your remaining benefits.
 Be sure that when you report to the VRC that you have dropped a course or will be earning a No Pass, that mitigating circumstances were involved so that the Certifying Official can prompt the VA of your situation and follow up with you.
 You should also submit the Form 21-4138.
 This could help you not incur a debt or lower your debt due to the drop of course/s or No Pass grade.

 DISTANCE COURSES: ONLINE/WEB COURSES

 Distance courses affect students using Chapter 33 (Post 9/11 benefits).
 A Chapter 33 student must take at least one campus course during the term to receive the full MHA value where you are physically taking most of your courses.
-SAC web courses are considered distance courses since more majority of work done is off campus.
+SAC web courses are considered distance courses since the majority of work done is off-campus.
 If a Chapter 33 student takes all distance courses in one term, then the MHA rate would be based on 1/2 of the National Average and then based on the percentage eligibility.
 All ONLINE courses will be considered distance since they are designed to be distance courses to begin with.